Skip to main content

 What are the best ways to help?

-Now you know more about joint clicking and popping and when it can become a problem.
-Popping can become annoying over time, so if you want to reduce it, physical therapy can help with stretching, strengthening, and exercises to correct your posture.
+Now you know more about joint clicking and popping, and when it can become a problem.
+Popping can become annoying over time, so if you want to reduce it, physical therapy can help with exercises that stretch, strengthen, and correct your posture.
 For the most part, however, motion is lotion, and continuing to use the joint should help you stay strong, flexible, and moving efficiently.

 Many people experience snaps, crackles, and pops in their joints, and while it is funny to think of your joints like Rice Krispies, it is vital to stay moving so your body can continue to move as it should.
 We help our clients move better every day at EW Motion Therapy, and we consider it a privilege to do so.
 If you want to learn more about physical therapy, check out our Q&A at the button below.